Macrometacorp/docs/docs/queryworkers/projection-queries.md

 It is also possible to run additional calculations with `LET` statements between the data-modification part and the final `RETURN` of a C8QL query.

 For example, the following query performs an upsert operation and returns whether an existing document was updated, or a new document was inserted.
-It does so by checking the `OLD` variable after the `UPSERT` and using a `LET` statement to store a temporary string for the operation type:
+It checks the `OLD` variable after the `UPSERT` and using a `LET` statement to store a temporary string for the operation type:

 ```js
 UPSERT { name: "test" }